tdefise/Docker_NginxAccessDenied/README.md

 - Gain experience with Docker

 ## Security measures :
-- Dockerfile :
+- Docker/Dockerfile :
-  - Base image "alpine:3.8" has been used in order to have a minimalist base image
+  - Base image "alpine:3.8" has been used in order to have a minimalist base image.
-  - Official repository have being used for the base image and the nginx package
+  - Official repository have being used for the base image and the nginx package.
+  - Only one service has been installed.
+  - No volume has been initialized.

+- Image :
-  - Nginx is running as user "www" which means that once the socket will be open, Nginx will run as "www"
+  - Nginx is running as user "www" which means that once the socket will be open, Nginx will run as "www".

-  - Only one service has been installed
+- Nginx :
+  - "server_tokens" variable has been set to "off" in order to display its current version on error pages.
+  - Return a 403 response if the user agent string is in the black list defined in "blockuseragents.rules"
+  - Disable unwanted HTTP Methods (different than GET, HEAD and POST)
+  - Set buffer size limitations

 ## Updates :
  - 19 December 2018 : Added "gzip Module".